memoriasIT/hugo-blog/content/posts/20241029-PRPipeline.md

           known_hosts: ${{ secrets.SSH_KNOWN_HOSTS }}
           if_key_exists: ignore

-        # Checks out the code repo
+      # Checks out (clones) the code repo
       - name: 📚Checkout code
         uses: actions/checkout@v3
         with:
           ref: ${{ github.head_ref }}
           fetch-depth: 0

+      - name: Set up Go
+        uses: actions/setup-go@v2
+        with:
+          go-version: "1.23.3"

-        # Uses OSV-Scanner to find known vulnerabilities in packages
+      # Use OSV-Scanner to find known vulnerabilities in packages
-        # This is not default in github runners (use brew or snap to get it)
+      # This is not default in github runners if you use macOS just use brew (see my post for details)
       - name: 🦠️ Vulnerability Check
         run: |
+          go install github.com/google/osv-scanner/cmd/osv-scanner@v1
           osv-scanner -lockfile=./pubspec.lock

   build: